 2. Resource Allocation

-- Personnel Assignment: Assign personnel to specific tasks based on their skills, experience, and training.
-Ensure that personnel are assigned to tasks that are within their capabilities and that they are adequately supervised.
+- Personnel Assignment: Assign personnel to specific tasks based on their skills, experience, and training. check that personnel are assigned to tasks that are within their capabilities and that they are adequately supervised.

 - Resource Tracking: Implement a system for tracking the location and status of all resources.
-This helps to ensure that resources are used effectively and that they are available when needed.
+This helps to make sure resources are used effectively and that they are available when needed.

 - Prioritization: In situations where resources are limited, the Operations Section Chief must prioritize the allocation of resources to the most critical tasks.
 This involves making difficult decisions about which tasks are most important and which resources are most likely to contribute to the overall success of the incident response.